1Dimitri/dimwanderings/_posts/2016-07-08-database-part-availability-group.md

 Here’s the final code:

 ```
-<pre class="lang:tsql decode:true" title="Tells if a database is local or part of any availability group">-- Get for a each database a row with:
+-- Get for a each database a row with:
 -- name, AGType, AGName
 -- name: name of the database
 -- AGType: NOT REPLICATED/PRIMARY/SECONDARY